Swimming at the 2001 World Aquatics Championships – Men's 4 × 100 metre freestyle relay

-The men's 4 × 100 metre freestyle relay event at the 2001 World Aquatics Championships took place in Marine Messe in Fukuoka, Japan in 22 July 2001.
+The men's 4 × 100 metre freestyle relay event at the 2001 World Aquatics Championships took place in Marine Messe in Fukuoka, Japan on 22 July 2001.

 Prior to this meet, the United States have never lost this race since the inception of the World Championships in 1973.
 The final of the relay was notable for Ian Thorpe's swimming the closing leg for Australia with his fastest-ever relay split of 47.87 s, for the 47.02 seconds final leg, the fastest relay leg in history by Pieter van den Hoogenband and for the disqualification after the race of the American team.

 Records

 Prior to this competition, the existing world and competition records were as follows: